(Bible Hill Junior High, Photo credit: V. MacLaughlin)

-International Walk to/at School Month – October 2019
+International Walk to School Month – October 2020

 or choose any day/week in October to celebrate!

-• five $50 off coupons, donated by Aerobics First
+• five $50 off certificates, donated by Aerobics First

 International Walk to School Month is a partnership of the Ecology Action Centre and the Nova Scotia Department of Communities, Culture and Heritage.